danyaalu/whitelist-bot/README.md

 - Users in Server 1 only see Survival and Creative options
 - Users in Server 2 only see Modded server option
 - Same bot manages all configurations

-The bot will:
-1. Validate the gamertag format
-2. Check if user already has an entry
-3. Send Floodgate whitelist command to all servers
-4. Save the data to `users.json`

 ## Data Storage